AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 * When you combine multiple filters, they are joined with AND.

+* When you combine a date range with another component type, they are joined with AND.

+* When you combine a filter with another component type, they are joined with AND.

 You can do any of the following to combine nodes in Journey canvas:

 * From the left rail, drag a single component onto a node on the canvas.